EU's Tusk says good agreement on Greece should convince parliaments

-* Orion Engineered Carbons S.A. announces pricing of secondary common stock offering

-LUXEMBOURG, July 9 National parliaments should be convinced to vote in favour of helping Greece if European leaders can reach a good agreement on Sunday, President of the European Council Donald Tusk said, adding that a deal on debt should be part of the agreement.
+LUXEMBOURG National parliaments should be convinced to vote in favor of helping Greece if European leaders can reach a good agreement on Sunday, President of the European Council Donald Tusk said, adding that a deal on debt should be part of the agreement.

 "I'm quite sure that if we have a good agreement on Sunday this is, I think, a strong enough recommendation also for the national parliaments," Tusk said in a news conference in Luxembourg on Thursday.